Erasmus Charter for Higher Education 2021–2027

 - National Institute for Oriental Languages and Civilisations (INALCO), Paris,

-- Division of Slavonic Studies, Greifswald University,
+- Department of Slavonic Studies, Greifswald University,

 - Faculty of Humanities and Social Sciences, University of Zagreb,